 Just because you work for yourself, doesn’t mean you have to go without the security and comfort that super can bring when you reach retirement.

-Being your own boss can be thrilling, scary, and brilliantly life changing.
+Being your own boss can be thrilling, scary, and life changing.
 But if you’re self-employed – as a contractor, sole trader or a business partner – it can be hard work navigating the stuff an employer would normally take care of, like your super.

 How does super work for self-employed people?

-While most employees receive mandatory super contributions from their employer(s), if you’re self-employed, you generally don’t have to pay super guarantee for yourself.
-But you can choose to pay into your super fund if you want to.
+If you’re self-employed, you generally don’t have to pay the super guarantee for yourself - but you can if you want to.
 You also have the freedom to choose how much (up to an annual cap), how often, and when to contribute to your super.

-Most self-employed people can’t salary sacrifice – or make super contributions from their pre-tax salary – as they aren’t an employee.
+Note that most self-employed people can’t salary sacrifice – or make super contributions from their pre-tax salary – as they aren’t an employee.

 No TFN?
 No super